 a full breath.

-I feel like I am in the middle of no-where standing at crossroads disoriented not knowing which way is the right way.
+Being in the middle of no-where standing at crossroads disoriented not knowing which way is the right way.

-The fleeting panic you have when you are under water approaching the surface but and can’t hold your breath any longer.
+The panic you have when you are under water approaching the surface but and can’t hold your breath any longer.

-The eerie silence just before a tornado hits.
+That eerie silence just before a tornado hits.
 You know something isn’t right but you have, no-idea-what!

 It’s — Just keep swimming, just keep swimming, just keep swimming, just keep swimming . . . over and over again just to stay afloat.